Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 There was no other type of wood used in the Tabernacle's construction, furnishings, or utensils.

 let it be known to you all, and to all the people of Israel, that by the name of Jesus Christ of Nazareth, whom you crucified, whom God raised from the dead, by Him this man stands here before you whole.
 This is the ‘stone which was rejected by you builders, which has become the chief cornerstone.’
 Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved.”

 The boards, poles, and furnishings consisted of this particular wood and were also plated with gold.
 As observed in an earlier study, the gold represents God and His glory.
 In combination, we can see how Christ was both God and man.
 Our life application, following this revelation, is provided in Paul's first letter to Timothy.

 I write so that you may know how you ought to conduct yourself in the house of God, which is the church of the living God, the pillar and ground of the truth.
 And without controversy great is the mystery of godliness:

 Believed on in the world,

 Received up in glory

-The oil was used for two purposes in the Tabernacle service administrations.
+God's instructed use for the oil served two purposes in the Tabernacle service administrations.

 - The first purpose mentioned in the Exodus 25 account is for light and